ARM-software/arm-trusted-firmware/readme.rst

 Where possible, the code is designed for reuse or porting to other Armv7-A and Armv8-A model and hardware platforms.

+This release provides a suitable starting point for productization of secure world boot and runtime firmware, in either the AArch32 or AArch64 execution states.

+Users are encouraged to do their own security validation, including penetration testing, on any secure world code derived from TF-A.

 Arm will continue development in collaboration with interested parties to provide a full reference implementation of Secure Monitor code and Arm standards